SeanHo-TheGigabit/team-handbook/development/backend-development.md

 ## When create a new endpoint

-Always need to take care about the default value of the endpoint, expecially if we not gonna save a default value in the database.
+- Always need to take care about the default value of the endpoint, expecially if we not gonna save a default value in the database.
+- If it is a sensitive information, such as password, or API key, we need to take care about the security of the endpoint.